veritrans/veritrans-android/README.md

 ### Security Aspects

+* There are 2 seperate keys *CLIENT_KEY* and *SERVER_KEY* (available on [MAP](https://my.veritrans.co.id))
-* We use CLIENT_KEY and SERVER_KEY (available on [MAP](https://my.veritrans.co.id)) for the making requests to the Veritrans API.
-The CLIENT_KEY can only be used from the Device, the SERVER_KEY is not used on the Device, all API requests that use the SERVER_KEY need to be made from the Merchant Backend.
+  * CLIENT_KEY is used for tokenizing the credit card.
+It can only be used from the Client(mobile device)
+  * SERVER_KEY is *not* to be used from the Device, all API requests that use the SERVER_KEY need to be made from the Merchant Server.
-* We use strong encryption for making connections to your backend server, please make sure you use a Valid Https Certificate.
+* We use strong encryption for making connections to Merchant server, please make sure it has valid https Certificate.
-* Please be careful logging payment related information to the Logs(especialy when using Core flow)
+* Please be careful logging payment related information to the Logs(especialy when using Core flow).

 Following are  configurable parameters of sdk that can be used while performing transaction -